 How to Submit: Email Word (.doc or .docx files) of your work to Managing Editor Chael Needle by clicking here.
 Please indicate in the subject line that your submission is for the Christopher Hewitt Award; include your name and genre in the subject line as well.
 Your name or any other personal identifying information should not appear on your manuscript.
 Multiple submissions are accepted, but please submit each separately.

 Guidelines: All submissions must be HIV/AIDS-related and previously unpublished.
 All styles are welcomed.
+Writers may submit more than one work.

 Fiction and creative nonfiction should be 1,200 words or fewer, double-spaced.
+Reasonable exceptions will be considered.

 Drama may be an excerpt from a longer work or a ten-minute play (1,400-1,600 words, no more than ten pages, Dramatists Guild format).
 For drama excerpts, include, on a separate page, a synopsis and a full cast of characters.